Fish Eaters: The Whys and Hows of Traditional Catholicism

 • Find cheats and hacks: e.g., use premade pie crust instead of making your own; cook bacon and Italian sausage in the oven instead of frying them, and roast vegetables alongside, etc.

-• To save time, focus on crockpot/slow cooker-based meals, casseroles, "one pot meals," and roasted meats rather than meals that require lots of stove top attention.
+• To save time, focus on crockpot/slow cooker-based meals, using a Dutch Oven in your regular oven as a slow cooker, casseroles, "one pot meals," and roasted meats rather than meals that require lots of stove top attention.
+Do this especially on Sundays, which are days of rest.

 • Clean as you go!
 This is so incredibly important to keep motivated in the kitchen.
 It really can't be stressed enough.
 Nothing's worse than spending hours cooking -- and then facing a heap of pots, pans, and dishes afterward.
 As soon as you're done with the measuring cup, wash it then and there (or put it in the dishwasher if you have one).